joesb/helios360/content/handbook/what/jazz.md

 - designed to fit clear user needs
 - feedback and review baked in
 - adaptation and improvement as a feature

+Importantly, the delivery principal should build themselves out of the systems and processes they design.
+If a customer or project needs to switch delivery personnel for whatever reason, it should not feel like a totally different experience.

 However, it’s easy to confuse the focus between processes vs. outcomes.
 Customers want something done to achieve something specific.
 The delivery processes are only the means of enabling that.